-- As children progress up the school, the artists studied are analysed in greater depth and put in a wider context.
+- As children progress up the school, the artists studied are analysed in greater depth and considered within a wider context.

 Knowledge and thinking critically

-- A progression of thinking skills is used from the earliest years through to Year 6; beginning with likes and dislikes, through why something is liked or not, to understanding what effects an artist might have been wanting to achieve and how they achieved those effects, along with more detailed, personal responses to pieces of art with explanations of why they have responded in such a way.
+- A progression of thinking skills is used from the earliest years through to Year 6; beginning with likes and dislikes, through why something is liked or not, to understanding what effects an artist might have been wanting to achieve and how they achieved those effects.

-- Children increasingly, as they progress through the school, use their understanding of media, techniques and composition to achieve different effects, moods etc to think critically about their own work and to develop their ideas, resulting in a final piece of their own work.
+- Children increasingly use their understanding of media, techniques and composition to achieve different effects, to think critically about their own work and to develop their ideas.

-- Children look critically (and are taught how to give feedback positively) at the work of others in their group in order to share ideas and improve their own work.
+- Children look critically at the work of others in order to share ideas and improve their own work.

 - Children review their own work as it progresses, with increasing depth and knowledge as they get older, and become able to change things that they feel are not working in practice.

-- Children look back at the end of the unit and use critical thinking and knowledge, at an age appropriate level, to assess their own work and that of others in order to consolidate their learning.
+- Children assess their own work and that of others in order to consolidate their learning.

 Positive attitudes to art